 |New York Giants||0.476|

 |Los Angeles Rams||0.449|

 |Tampa Bay Buccaneers||0.308|

-Below we look at two main betting scenarios that make us recommend betting home underdogs.
+In the next part of our sports betting guide, we look at two main betting scenarios that make us recommend betting home underdogs.

 Playing a Divisional Rival

 It seems like this type of scenario breeds contempt between the two teams.
 Therefore, this results in tough and very physical games.
 Add to this the rival crowds and you get a tense football game.